lisiki-jp/okinawa_gametheory/README.md

 My next writing is likely about the model.
 I know you aren't interested in.
 But I'm excited about that idea.
 And I have another plan to write a more dangerous report about the real world.
 Much impactful than this report.
 It's truly world-scale.
 I can't wait to deliver it to you.
 Or I can go with Okinawa stuff with more data if you demand.

-I often used "Okinawa" in this report for short for "Okinawa govt and Okinawa local media", which is too long.
-The context would be enough to understand.
-I might fix this later.

 I know Okinawa researchers will not like this report, as Jared Diamond is hated among historians.
 Outsider breaking things.